Wick rotation derivation for weak values of the density and time-dependent density functional theory: Theory

 where the constant $\hbar$ need not be written explicitly in the function arguments.
 We nonetheless keep $i$ explicit as a reminder that previously real functions are now, in general, complex.
-The initial condition remains unchanged and real.

-Again, some features of equation (\ref{dens3})-(\ref{init3}) merit discussion.
-In equations (\ref{dens1}) and (\ref{Q1}), one would expect the propagator $q({\bf r},\beta-s)$ to map onto $q({\bf r},i\tau-it)$, but in equations (\ref{dens3}) and (\ref{Q13}) we must add a minus sign on the argument of the reverse propagator to give $q({\bf r},it-i\tau)$ instead.
-The contour parameter $s$ of linear homopolymers is embedded in three dimensional space, and so the propagators $q({\bf r},s)$ and $q({\bf r},\beta-s)$ from either end of the polymer must be symmetric.
-That is, there is no difference between the two sides of the polymer.
-The parameter $it/\hbar$ is not embedded in space but represents time and so has a direction.
-Propagation intended to be ``backward'' in time requires the negative factor appearing in the arguments of (\ref{dens3}) and (\ref{Q13}) to capture this difference between the two ends of the time span.
+As before, $q^\dag({\bf r},it)$ obeys equation (\ref{diff3}) with the left hand side multiplied by $-1$.
+Possible potentials $U[n]$ in equation (\ref{w3}) will be completely different from those used in polymer physics and must be chosen based on the model of the quantum system being studied.
+Likewise the initial conditions (\ref{init1}) and (\ref{init1b}) will no longer be relevant and must be replaced by system-specific initial conditions.
+It is only the \emph{structure} of equations (\ref{dens3})--(\ref{diff3}) that is preserved in the isomorphism; the physical situation is completely different.